jiwoncpark/jiwoncpark.github.io/_posts/2025-02-16-influence-functions-1.md

 While the mean example may appear trivial, the story is not as neat for other estimators, for which the use cases of EIF and EmpIF diverge. **A sneak peek into the rest of the series:**

 **Part 2.** For more complex estimands, the EIF and EmpIF do not coincide in finite samples as they do for the mean estimand.
-We take a close look at some non-linear estimands, the quantile and the M-estimator (which encompasses maximum-likelihood and least-squares estimators).
-Because evaluating the EmpIF for every leave-one-out training sample can be unfeasible for estimators that involve model fitting, like the weights of a neural network, we introduce some approximations that are commonly employed for ML interpretability.
+We take a close look at the quantile estimand as an example of a non-linear functional.
+Because evaluating the EmpIF for every leave-one-out training sample can be unfeasible for estimators that involve model fitting, like the weights of a neural network, some approximations are commonly employed for ML interpretability.

 **Part 3.** Fundamentally, the EmpIF is defined explicitly for $$P_n$$ and estimates the finite-sample sensitivity of the estimand to particular data points.
 The estimand considered for the EmpIF is usually some (finite-dimensional) parameter of a parametric model.
 The EIF, on the other hand, is an idealized object, defined for an arbitrary distribution $$P$$ without explicit reference to a parametric model, and representing the theoretical sensitivity of any estimand to infinitesimal perturbations on $$P$$.
 Techniques like one-step estimation and targeted learning use the EIF to equip a potentially biased estimator with *asymptotic efficiency*.

+### References

+[1] Ichimura, H., & Newey, W. K. (2015).
+The influence function of semiparametric estimators.
+Quantitative Economics, 13(1), 29-61.
+[2] Hines, O., Dukes, O., Diaz-Ordaz, K., & Vansteelandt, S. (2022).
+Demystifying statistical learning based on efficient influence functions.
+The American Statistician, 76(3), 292-304.